Posted 3 weeks ago

 - Add tomato puree and tomatoes

-- Cook tomatoes till tender, squash tomatoes for smoother consistency
+- Cook tomatoes till tender, squash tomatoes for a smoother consistency

 - Make pits for eggs and crack them in